gvcarmean/Data_Science_Portfolio/README.md

 ## Visualizing Uncertainity in Weekly Fantasy Football Projections

-My final project for my data visualization course creates a dashboard to visualize the uncertainity in specific weekly players fantasy point projections.
+A dashboard to visualize the uncertainity in specific weekly players fantasy point projections.
 The dashboard analyzes the weekly expert projections on Fantasy Pros to visualize the uncertainity in the statistical projections in terms of fantasy football points.

 ## Modeling MPG of 1970's Cars